-The more skeptical among us think that cutting one Dumas tree would have been an accident, and cutting down a few would be tragedy.
+The more skeptical among us think that cutting one Dumas tree would have been an accident, and cutting down a few would be a tragedy.
 But cutting down 70 of ‘em, and coincidentally achieving the better view Mr. Harper coveted… well, that sounds like enemy action.

 The Connecticut court is considerably more credulous than are we.
 The judge bought the notion that Mr. Harper and his woodsmen goofed, but pondered long and hard about how to figure the damages.
 In a weird inversion of schadenfreude, Ms. Dumas argued her damages should be measured by the value that Mr. Harper derived from his better view.
 The Court rejected that.

 Instead, it held, the measure of damages is either the value of the timber or the diminution in value of Ms. Dumas’ place.
-Harper said that the trees he accidently lopped weren’t ornamental, so the only damage is about $1,000 worth of debris (thus proving that while he couldn’t identify a property line, old Mr. Harper didn’t lack for chutzpah).
+Harper said that the trees he accidentally lopped weren’t ornamental, so the only damage is about $1,000 worth of debris (thus proving that while he couldn’t identify a property line, old Mr. Harper didn’t lack for chutzpah).

 The Court disagreed.
-The trees weren’t strictly ornamental, but that was their purpose, regardless of Mr. Harper’s sad attempt at speciesism.
+The trees weren’t strictly ornamental, but that was their purpose, regardless of Mr. Harper’s sad attempt at botanical speciesism.
 The damages should be measured by the cost of repair, the Court said, and the repair will cost $16,000.

 Careful testimony by Ms. Dumas’ expert was crucial to establishing her damages, and arborists and landscape professionals should consider how plenty of detail can persuade a court to side with an expert’s report.
-For the same reason play-by-play people keep a color commentator near at hand, an expert should tell a story that’s not only accurate and complete, but interesting as well.
+For the same reason that play-by-play people keep a color commentator near at hand, an expert should tell a story that’s not only accurate and complete, but interesting as well.

-Based on the evidence, including a site inspection, the court found that Harper and his minions cut down about 70 trees, resulting in the area looking unsightly, with tree stumps and branches and debris strewn about.
+Based on the evidence, including a site inspection, the court found that Harper and his minions had indeed cut down about 70 trees, resulting in the area looking unsightly, with tree stumps and branches and debris strewn about.
 The Court found that Harper’s trespass was the result of a mistake.

 Dumas introduced evidence of the value of the “view” to Harper with the trees on her property cut down.
 But the Court ruled that the value of any view to Harper was not the measure of damages, but rather the damages were either the market value of the tree once cut down, or the diminution in the market value of Dumas’ property caused by the cutting.
 Harper argued that the only measure of damages the court can award pursuant to Connecticut General Statute § 52-560 was the market value of the 70 trees as severed from the soil, because the trees in question were neither ornamental nor shade trees.
 The Court disagreed, holding that while the trees were not ornamental trees as such, the evidence was that they had ornamental value insofar as their removal rendered that portion of Dumas’ property unsightly.
-It would make no sense, the Court said, for the damages to be limited to the value of the trees as severed from the realty.
+It would make no sense, the Court said, for the damages to be limited to the value of the trees as severed from the real estate.
 The damages to be awarded to Dumas should be based on the reduction in the pecuniary value of the land because of the cutting.

 – Tom Root